 Warning: This section comes up if there are any warnings of issues the computer is facing.
 It provides related links to more information about the situation and how to solve it.

 Informational: Provides some more information about the processor, network cards, etc,

-Basic System Checks: Shows you the provides information of the OS, Disks, Security Center related information, System Services, Hardware and Drivers.
+Basic System Checks: This shows you the information of the OS, Disks, Security Center related information, System Services, Hardware, and Drivers.

 There are several other reports available from the Performance Monitor providing advanced information.
-You can take time to read them but if you can’t, the diagnostics results will provide you with just the information you need.
+You can take time to read them but if you can’t, the results of the diagnostics will provide you with just the information you need.